SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [BetaHuhn/metadata-scraper](https://github.com/BetaHuhn/metadata-scraper) - 🏷️ A JavaScript library for scraping/parsing metadata from a web page.
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and o
 - [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.
-- [Serverless-Devs/Serverless-Devs](https://github.com/Serverless-Devs/Serverless-Devs) - :fire::fire::fire: Serverless Devs developer tool ( Serverless Devs 开发者工具 )
+- [Serverless-Devs/Serverless-Devs](https://github.com/Serverless-Devs/Serverless-Devs) - :fire: Serverless Devs: Serverless developer tool ( Serverless Devs: Serverless 开发者工具 )
 - [smartxworks/sunmao-ui](https://github.com/smartxworks/sunmao-ui) - A Framework for Developing Low-code Tool
 - [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
 It enables developers to quickly unleash their creativity and bring in
 - [trpc/trpc](https://github.com/trpc/trpc) - 🧙‍♀️  Move Fast and Break Nothing.
 End-to-end typesafe APIs made easy.